What is Long-Term Care Insurance?

 Long-term care policies have different limits on how much they will pay and how long they will pay for coverage.

-The cost of your premium is based on five primary factors:
+The cost of your premium

 - Your age and health at the time you buy the policy